farmera/sare_grant/study_results_drones.md

 dependent variable along with one or more independent variables.
 The independent variable is a 'predictor' while the dependent variable is the quantity one hopes to predict.
 In our study a host of known and unknown quantities could have served as independent variables - soil moisture content, foliar nitrogen level, canopy structure, growing days.
 In a more rigorous study each of these might have been carefully monitored.
+Our goal was not to produce a scientific report but to make a meaningful recommendation to working sugarcane growers.

-In more technical terms, regression analysis estimates the conditional expectation of the dependent variable given the independent variables.
-Our dependent variable was the final sucrose yield of each of thirty sections that we variably treated with nitrogen.
+In more technical terms, regression analysis works by estimating the conditional expectation of the dependent variable given the independent variables.
+Our dependent variable was the final sucrose yield of each of thirty sections that were variably treated with nitrogen.

 ![](img/ndvi/ndvi_winner.png)